 WAB authorization

-General principle: There is no mandate for WAB-awareness on the BH gNB
+General principle:

+BH RAN node can be unaware of WAB.

+WAB specific enhancement to BH RAN is not precluded in the study

+FFS on the scenarios where BH RAN needs to be WAB aware.

-WAB-MT authorization is based on dedicated slice.
-Signaling enhancements to the AS layer for the support of WAB-MT authorization are therefore not needed.
+WAB-MT authorization pertains to the right of the WAB-MT to support BH PDU sessions.

-With dedicated slice ID for WAB, AMF selection can be based NSSAI provided by WAB-MT in Msg.
-5, and/or based on CN-based AMF reselection.
-Signaling enhancements to the AS layer for the support of a WAB-capable AMF selection are not needed.
+In case MT authorization is based on slice, signaling enhancements to the AS layer for the support of WAB-MT authorization are not needed.

-Authorization of WAB-nodes pertains to service authorization, i.e., the right to serve UEs.
+Authorization of WAB-gNB pertains to service authorization and security authentication, i.e., the right to serve UEs.

-WAB-node service authorization status pertains to the WAB-gNB.

-The OAM can provide the WAB-gNB with the policies for controlling its service authorization status.

-The OAM can provide the WAB-gNB with the policies for controlling its service authorization status.
+RAN3 understands that authorization of the WAB-MT is different from the WAB-gNB service authorization/configuration/activation by e.g. OAM/SeGW.

+It is RAN3 understanding that WAB-gNB’s authorization status can change

 The UEs served by a WAB-node whose authorization status changes from “authorized” to “not authorized” can either be handed over to other RAN nodes or released.

-The NG connection(s) of a WAB-gNB whose authorization status changes from “authorized” to “not authorized” can be removed or suspended.
+The NG connection(s) of a WAB-gNB whose authorization status changes from “authorized” to “not authorized” can be removed.
+FFS on if it can be suspended.

 In all scenarios, including roaming scenarios, the WAB-gNB connected to the HPLMN is service-authorized by the home network.